 Biology and Natural History

-This endangered spotted cat used to be widespread in Costa Rica, in thick woods from coastal lowlands to interior mountains.
+This endangered spotted cat used to be widespread in Central America, in thick woods from coastal lowlands to interior mountains.
 Because it has a small pelt, it was not hunted as voraciously as the ocelot, but its habitat has been extensively deforested for banana groves and pastures.
-Margays refuse to live in open areas, and now are confined to forested reserves up to and above 3,000 m in elevation throughout Costa Rica.
-They are very active in Corcovado and Santa Rosa National Parks.
+Margays refuse to live in open areas, and now are confined to forested reserves up to and above 3,000 m in elevation

 Of all Neotropical cats, the margay is the most adept at climbing trees.
 Ocelots are also skilled climbers, and both of these cats sleep in trees and make nests in hollows.
 The margay, like the ocelot, marks branches or other objects with urine.
 The margay is more nocturnal and solitary than the ocelot, which may travel in pairs and live in groups in captivity.
 Margays have one or two young to a litter, and these cats do not breed well in captivity.

 Margays prey on monkeys, rodents, birds, lizards, and insects; sometimes they will raid chicken coops.
 One individual in Santa Rosa National Park tried attacking a porcupine; it left well-pricked and unsatisfied.

 Margay adults weigh 3 to 5 kg; their feet are up to 5 cm across the toes.